-The asset management plan follows the format for AM Plans recommended in Section 4.2.6 of the International Infrastructure Management Manual1.
+The asset management plan follows the format for AM Plans recommended in Section 4.2.6 of the International Infrastructure Management Manual.

-The asset management plan is to be read with the organisation's Asset Management Policy, Asset Management Strategy and the following associated planning documents:
+The asset management plan is to be read with the organisation's Community Strategic Plan, Operational Plan and Delivery Program.